go-coldbrew/go-coldbrew.github.io/Readme.md

 ## Why ColdBrew ?

 ColdBrew is the next evolution of [Orion].
 It is a collection of libraries and ready-made components that we have built since 2016 to make our lives easier.
 We have open-sourced these libraries so that other developers can benefit from them.
-We have also open-sourced the [cookiecutter] template that we use to create new services.
+We have also open-sourced the [cookiecutter] template that we use to create new services that follow [12 factor].
 This allows you to quickly create new services with all the bells and whistles.

 ## Who is using ColdBrew ?